-Bodybuilders usually take the steroid in higher doses so they can make faster gains which causes their bodies to build dependence.
+Bodybuilders usually take the steroid in higher doses so they can make faster gains, which causes their bodies to build dependence.

-The restlessness could turn into aggression whether the person is withdrawing from the steroids or still taking high doses.
+The restlessness could turn into aggression whether the person is withdrawing from the steroids or taking high doses.

 Like other anger-inducing drugs on this list, anabolic steroids interact with the neurotransmitter’s response for impulse control.

 When your impulse control is impaired, the presence of steroids can make it so that you are more aggressive to the people around you.